 On June 22, 2009, the Company issued 2,525,000 units at \$0.20 per unit for gross proceeds of \$505,000 under a non-brokered private placement.
 Each unit consisted of one common share and one half of one non-transferable share purchase warrant.
 Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.30 per common share.
 The full value of \$505,000 was assigned to the common shares.
 In connection with the private placement, the Company issued 189,375 units valued at \$37,875 as a commission with terms similar to those issued under the private placement.
 The Company incurred cash share issuance costs of \$12,174 on the private placement.
-As at April 30, 2009, the Company had received share subscriptions of \$485,000 toward this private placement.
+The Company received share subscriptions of \$485,000 toward this private placement during fiscal 2009.